songil88620/songil88620/README.md

 - Front End (React.js, Next.js, Vue.js)
 - Node || Laravel || Golang || Django Backend & API || AWS Lambda
 - WordPress Full stack
-- Block Chain(Solidity, Solana : KYC, NFT, Dapp, DeFi)
+- Block Chain(Solidity, Rust : KYC, NFT, Dapp, DeFi)
 - DB:: MySQL, MongoDB, SQLite, Firebase, DynamoDB
 Most times you find a person who specializes in one or the other and then you need to find a second developer to get your project done.
 But... you're in luck because you just found a one-stop-shop!